JCGCosta/Raytracer-Acceleration-with-Pthreads/README.md

 xdg-open image.ppm
 ```

-## To Analysis the Version using the Valgrind
+## To Analysis the Code using the Valgrind

 First you need install the **Valgrind**: